 Participants in our tax-qualified 401(k) plan may contribute up to 25% of base salary.
 In addition, we make a matching contribution equal to 50% of up to the first 8% of compensation contributed by the participant.
 Employee and Corporation matching contributions in excess of the Internal Revenue Code limitations are contributed to the NQSSP.
-Employee and Corporation matching contributions are contributions are contributed at all times.
+Employee and Corporation matching contributions are nonforfeitable at all times.
 NQSSP contributions are credited with earnings or losses, as appropriate, based on the investment option or options in which the account has been invested, as elected by the participant.
 The investment options available under our tax-qualified 401(k) plan for salaried employees are available under the NQSSP (other than the self-managed account).
 The NQSSP provides for payment following termination of employment in a lump sum or up to 25 annual installments at the participant's election.
 All amounts accumulated and unpaid under the NQSSP must be paid in a lump sum within 15 calendar days following a change in control.

 The DMICP provides the opportunity to defer, until termination of employment or beyond, the receipt of all or a portion of annual incentive bonuses, LTIP awards, and amounts paid in respect of the termination of the Lockheed Martin Post-Retirement Death Benefit ("PRDB") Plan.
 Employees may elect any of the investment funds available in the NQSSP (with the exception of the Company Stock Fund and the self-managed account) or two investment alternatives available only under the DMICP for crediting earnings (losses).
 Under the DMICP Stock Investment Option, earnings (losses) on deferred amounts will accrue at a rate that tracks the performance of our common stock, including reinvestment of dividends.
 Under the DMICP Interest Investment Option, earnings accrue at a rate equivalent to the then published rate for computing the present value of future benefits under Cost Accounting Standards 415, Deferred Compensation ("CAS 415 rate").
 The Interest Investment Option was closed to new deferrals and transfers from other investment options effective July 1, 2009.
 Amounts credited to the Stock Investment Option may not be reallocated to other options.
-In addition, Stock Investment Option and remains subject to the continued employment requirements of the award.
+In addition, Stock Investment Option voluntary deferrals will be paid in shares of our common stock.
+Prior to the 2011-2013 LTIP grant, 50% of any LTIP award must be mandatorily deferred for two years to the Stock Investment Option and remains subject to the continued employment requirements of the award.
 Mandatory LTIP deferrals are paid in cash at the end of two years or further deferred at the election of the executive based on the price of our stock at that time.
-The mandatory deferral was eliminated beginning with the 2011-2013 LTIP grant, the CEO who is subject to a one-year mandatory deferral to the extent the payout would exceed \$10 million.
-The DMICP provides for payment in January or July following termination of employment in a lump sum or up to 25 annual installements at the NEO's election.
-All amounts accumulated under the DMICP provides for payment in January or July following a change in control.
+The mandatory deferral was eliminated beginning with the 2011-2013 LTIP grant, except for the CEO who is subject to a one-year mandatory deferral to the extent the payout would exceed \$5 million.
+For the 2012-2014 LTIP grant, the CEO is subject to a one-year mandatory deferral to the extent the total award would exceed \$10 million.
+The DMICP provides for payment in January or July following termination of employment in a lump sum or up to 25 annual installments at the NEO's election.
+All amounts accumulated under the DMICP must be paid in a lump sum within 15 days following a change in control.